Treagle3547/Political-warfare/README.md

 This mentality of living within the domain of one single emotion for a prolonged time is more commonly called **victim mentality**.
 Depending upon the emotion in which the person with victim mentality is living you'll see different things :
 * In case the emotion is situated in the concious realm, the actions become internalized.

 This because, the concious deals with actions.
 The vectors only usable by the self.
-Responsibility of your actions lies within the self.
+Responsibility of your actions lies within the self, you're the only one capable of acting on the situation.
+Your choices determine every action you make, so given the adverserial situation you find yourself in, what choice will you make ?
+This question makes this reasoning internalized.
 * In case the emotions is situated in the metaconcious realm, the actions become externalized.

 This because, the metaconcious deals with moods.
 The vectors used to address others.
-Entitlement of your opinions lies within the self.
+Opinions are formed using your mood about something.
+Entitlement of your opinions stem from their perceived validity, this validity is determined by others.
+This search for validity makes this reasoning external.

 While the statement, you are entitled to your opinion and responsible for your actions is true.
 People with victim mentality take it too far.
 * Metaconcious victims tend to overreach with their opinions.
 Feeling entitled to any actions that in their opinion feels justified.